 Walnuts are loaded with Vitamin E, omega-3 fatty acids, and antioxidants, all of which increase brainpower and support cognitive function.

 Flaxseed oil has a high concentration of alpha-lipoic acid, an essential fatty acid that powers up the cerebral cortex.
 It supports improves thinking, perceiving, producing and understanding language.
+If you want to learn more about all the benefits of flaxseed oil, I love this article by Superfood Profiles.

 Yogurt contains tyrosine, which contributes to better focus and mental alertness by stimulating production of important brain chemicals, including epinephrine and dopamine.